Blue in culture: Medieval - the rise of ultramarine

 King Louis IX of France, better known as Saint Louis (1214–1270), became the first king of France to regularly dress in blue.
 This was copied by other nobles.
 Paintings of the mythical King Arthur began to show him dressed in blue.
 The coat of arms of the kings of France became an azure or light blue shield, sprinkled with golden fleur-de-lis or lilies.
 Blue had come from obscurity to become the royal colour.

-Once blue became the colour of the king, it also became the colour of the wealthy and powerful in Europe.
+Once blue became the color of the king, it also became the color of the wealthy and powerful in Europe.
 In the Middle Ages in France and to some extent in Italy, the dyeing of blue cloth was subject to license from the crown or state.
 In Italy, the dyeing of blue was assigned to a specific guild, the tintori di guado, and could not be done by anyone else without severe penalty.
 The wearing of blue implied some dignity and some wealth.

 Besides ultramarine, several other blues were widely used in the Middle Ages and later in the Renaissance.
 Azurite, a form of copper carbonate, was often used as a substitute for ultramarine.
 The Romans used it under the name lapis armenius, or Armenian stone.
 The British called it azure of Amayne, or German azure.
 The Germans themselves called it bergblau, or mountain stone.
 It was mined in France, Hungary, Spain and Germany, and it made a pale blue with a hint of green, which was ideal for painting skies.
 It was a favourite background colour of the German painter Albrecht Dürer.

 Another blue often used in the Middle Ages was called tournesol or folium.
 It was made from the plant crozophora tinctoria, which grew in the south of France.
 It made a fine transparent blue valued in medieval manuscripts.

 Another common blue pigment was smalt, which was made by grinding blue cobalt glass into a fine powder.
 It made a deep violet blue similar to ultramarine, and was vivid in frescoes, but it lost some of its brilliance in oil paintings.
 It became especially popular in the 17th century, when ultramarine was difficult to obtain.
 It was employed at times by Titian, Tintoretto, Veronese, El Greco, Van Dyck, Rubens and Rembrandt.